dievoom-png/Bankers_Algorithm/README.md

 To use this program, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt` in the command line.
-3. Run the program by running `python banker_algorithm.py` in the command line.
+2. Run the program by running `python banker_algorithm.py` in the command line.
-4. Enter the necessary inputs in the GUI and click the "Submit" button to run the simulation.
+3. Enter the necessary inputs in the GUI and click the "Submit" button to run the simulation.
-5. View the program's output in the "Logs" section of the GUI.
+4. View the program's output in the "Logs" section of the GUI.